lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_math.rst

 Usage
 ------
 To save your formula you have written in LibreOffice math press :kbd:`Control +S` or :menuselection:`File --> Save`.
 To open a file press :kbd:`Control +O` or :menuselection:`File --> Open`.
 To print your formula press :kbd:`Control +P` or :menuselection:`File --> Print`.
 To view your printer settings :menuselection:`File --> Printer settings`.
 To save a file as a different name press :kbd:`Control+Shift+S` or :menuselection:`File --> Save As`.
-To export your formula as a pdf file :menuselection:`File --> Export as PDF`.
+To export your formula as a PDF file :menuselection:`File --> Export as PDF`.
 To view your recent files :menuselection:`File --> Recent Documents`.

 .. image:: math-save.png